A Protestant megachurch in El Salvador, 2018 | Flickr/BBC World Service. CC-BY-2.0. Some rights reserved

 Today, El Salvador’s evangelicals continue to protest any changes to the country’s extreme anti-abortion laws.

 The official organiser of the march was the Movimiento de Transformación Nacional, a religious coalition led by evangelical pastor Numa Rodezno.
 “What they are thinking of doing is a crime.
-It’s something murderous,” said Rodezno of the proposed legal, according to Salvadoran media outlet La Prensa Gráfica.
+It’s something murderous,” said Rodezno of the proposed legal change, according to Salvadoran media outlet La Prensa Gráfica.

-On 26 April, El Salvador’s congress closed for the 2015-2018 period without approving proposed legal amendments that would have relaxed the country’s ban on abortion in cases of rape, a foetus that is not viable, or risks to the woman’s health or life.
+On 26 April, El Salvador’s congress closed for the 2015–18 period without approving proposed legal amendments that would have relaxed the country’s ban on abortion in cases of rape, an unviable foetus or risks to the woman’s health or life.

 “Some people are incredibly conservative and religious, and they don’t think about the kids that are growing up and the women who are in prison,” Vásquez told me. “[I hope that] they open their minds.”